bzika2001/Agile-Fundamentals/Section-2/Part-4-terms-and-artifacts.md

 * **Core Idea:** The sum of all completed Product Backlog items from the current Sprint, plus all previous Sprints.
 It must be usable and potentially shippable.
 * **20% Understanding:** It's the **newest, usable, and valuable slice of the product** available at the end of a Sprint.

+A potentially shippable, vertical slice of a solution that is created as part of a Sprint time-box.

 ---

 ## 👩‍🏫 How to Help Your Team Adopt These Concepts (As a Delivery Lead)